Phrip Phri: Early settlements

-Human settlement in Phetchaburi dates back to the prehistoric era, according to archaeological evidence found in caves and rock shelters, such as Ban Nong Fab in the west of Tha Yang district, and Tham Fa Tho in Mueang district.
-Several settlements dating to the Metal Age in the late prehistoric period have been discovered on the plains and coastal area.
-Prominent archaeological sites from the Iron Age include Ban Khok Phrik, an ancient community established on a large hummock along the coastline in Khung Krathin sub-district, Mueang district, Ratchaburi.
+Caves and rock shelters in and around Phetchaburi have yielded evidence of settlement in the prehistoric era such as Ban Nong Fab in the west of Tha Yang district and Tham Fa Tho in Mueang district, Ratchaburi.
+Several settlements dating to the Metal Age in the late prehistoric period have been found on the plains and along the coast.
+Iron Age sites include Ban Khok Phrik, on a large hummock along the coast in Khung Krathin subdistrict, Mueang district, Ratchaburi, whose inhabitants practised burial rites, were linked to regional mineral sites, and traded by sea over long distances.
+Trade with distant communities from the late Metal Age onwards contributed to the growth of larger settlements on the fertile alluvial plains.

-This community performed burial rituals, established relationships with other communities at important regional mineral sites, and had maritime connections with faraway communities for bartering foreign goods.